 - Oceania – Royal Academy NOW until 10th December

 Opened by the Duchess of Sussex, this is the first ever exhibition of Oceanic art held in Britain, marking the 250th anniversary of Captain Cook’s exploration of the Pacific Ocean.
 Varied, quirky, spectacular, modern, ancient artefacts – a brilliant display of some extraordinary art.

 - Anni Albers – Tate Modern 11th Oct – 27th Jan

 German-born textile designer, Anni Albers, was one of the most influential figures in textile arts in the 20th century.
 Taught by Paul Klee, this will be an brilliant show of her weavings, wall-hangings, textiles, prints, drawings.
 Book now.

 - Yaiyoi Kusama : Victor Miro Gallery 3 October.
 An infinity mirrored room, should have you booking this exhibition RIGHT NOW.
 It’s free, but requires a timed ticket.
-This will sell out, so if you are interested get your ticket immediately.
+It has now sold out.
+Beg a friend who has a ticket.